 Cast Metal Partial Dentures

-Partial dentures made with a metal framework are for patients that need a long term solution to their missing teeth.
+Partial dentures made with a metal framework are designed for patients that need a long-term solution to their missing teeth.
 This type of partial denture is a combination of acrylic and metal materials and tends to be more desirable because of their strength, function, and durability.
 Metal framework partial dentures are also easier to adjust, repair and add on to if you have additional natural tooth loss.
 The metal structure helps to strengthen the partial denture to prevent breakage, it allows for proper loading of the teeth and prevents your natural teeth from shifting in your mouth.

 Chrome Cobalt is the most common type of partial denture framework used in the dental industry.
 It has a long history of being stable, lightweight and strong.